New book opens imaginative doors to understanding Lenin’s global legacy

 Cuban historian Natasha Gómez Velázquez also emphasizes how the very Leninist notion of creative applications of Marxist thought and theory to local conditions influenced the early years of the Communist Party of Cuba.
 In this vein, she briefly explores the experiences and writings of Julio Antonio Mella, a founder and an important party leader in the early years of its existence.
 In his eulogy upon Lenin’s death, Mella had written how “historical contexts” drive the revolutionary approaches of the Leninist party.
 People change the worlds they actually live in; they don’t change it through radical sloganeering.

 Chinese scholar Yuan Xianxin gives just a taste of Lenin’s influence on early Chinese Communists.
 The Soviet Union’s decision to renounce czarist claims to Chinese concessions drew many Chinese political radicals into the anti-imperialist fold, including Sun Yat-sen, founder of the Guomindang.
-Sun later said that the “heart is connected” to Lenin despite the thousands of miles that separated them.
+Sun later would write that the “heart is connected” to Lenin despite the thousands of miles that separated them.

 Thai scholar Puangchon Unchanam traces the truncated history of political radicalism in that country, where tyranny and the monarchy have traveled hand-in-hand.
 During the Cold War, widespread political repression forced the Communist Party of Thailand, which had mobilized mass opposition to U.S. military actions in Southeast and East Asia, nearly out of existence.
 However, Lenin’s influence has seen a resurgence there, as the Marxist-influenced Move Forward Party has won significant electoral victories in recent years.
 Writes Unchanam, “Lenin is once again relevant in Thailand.”